Urela/OroloEnv/README.md

 </p>

 ## Similar work
-These great tools have are also trying to create hardware-accelerated simulators/suits but follow different philosophies from us.
+These great tools have are also trying to create hardware-accelerated simulators/suites but follow different philosophies from us.

+There is a growing number of researchers working on hardware-accelerated simulators/suites.
+They follow different philosophies from me but have inspired the development of this project, here is a list of related efforts:

 * [Jumanji](https://github.com/instadeepai/jumanji): A suite of diverse and challenging RL environments in JAX.
 * [envpool](https://github.com/sail-sg/envpool): Vectorized parallel environment execution engine.